Kaustubhx/kaustubhx/README.md

 --------------------------

 *   🌍  I'm from Maharashtra, India
-*   🧠  Currently woring on College Project.
+*   🧠  Currently learning Sanity CMS.
 *   🖥️  You can see my Portfolio at <a target="_blank" rel="noreferrer" href="https://kaustubhx-portfolio.vercel.app/">Portfolio</a>
 *   🤝  I'm open to collaborating on interesting projects as a developer